cadrogui/sindry/readme.md

 })
 ```

-The register method of the Transporter class receives as arguments any class, but it must have a public method called broadcast, in this scope you can access the scope of the Transporter class as well as the Sindri class, and therefore the event and context belonging to the Lambda invocation, it also receives as optional argument, an object of type ITransporterOptions with the error level to be captured and stramed to the desired location, in this case Level: FATAL or 60
+The register method of the Transporter class receives as arguments any class, but it must have a public method called broadcast, in this scope you can access the scope of the Transporter class as well as the sindry class, and therefore the event and context belonging to the Lambda invocation, it also receives as optional argument, an object of type ITransporterOptions with the error level to be captured and stramed to the desired location, in this case Level: FATAL or 60

 #### Transporter implementation example for AWS SQS
 Bugger.ts